Typed and modular macros for OCaml

 Passing values between phases

-Imagine you have a compile-time integer (not an int expr
+Imagine you have a compile-time integer (not an int expr, a real

 pass a value of a custom type, you have to write the translation function